SweetOps/terragrunt-k8s-local-lab/README.md

 # Setup on macOS

-This guide will walk you through setting up a local Kubernetes cluster with custom DNS resolution, TLS certificates, and Docker network connectivity on macOS.
+Set up a local Kubernetes cluster with custom DNS resolution, TLS certificates, and Docker network connectivity.

 ---